 The father pulls at the price tag.
 “The bear is $130.
 You didn’t bring enough money.”

-I want to buy him the bear, show him he can love Gus as much as the whale.
+I want to buy the bear for Steven, show him he can love Gus as much as the whale.
 I want to watch him walk down the sidewalk with the bear in his arms, even though it’s always hard when I let go of a stuffed animal I’ve grown attached to, but Steven did not bring enough money.

 Then, holding the bear tightly in one arm, Steven reaches into his pants pocket.
 He removes a black leather wallet, worn with holes visible at every corner.
 It is a wonder the wallet doesn’t explode all over our wooden floor.
 A penny pokes through one end, but does not fall out.
 His wallet is thick with papers, some yellowed, some coated in a worn plastic.
 There is almost five inches thick of paper memories.